LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: Experimental Tests

-Various case studies are presented in this section that demonstrate that instability originates from LCL resonance rather than low-frequency interactions among multiple machines, thus verifying the analysis and the effectiveness of the proposed AD.
-The case studies are associated with a 14-bus, 5-machine IEEE Test System \cite{Milano2010} as shown in Fig. \ref{fig_IEEE14}.
-An SL-GFM controlled PMSG-WT system is connected to Bus 6, where the parameters are the same as those in Table \ref{tab_parameter}, unless otherwise specified.
-The Matlab/Simulink implementation of this paper is available online \cite{Chen2025}.
+This section demonstrates that instability originates from LCL resonance, thus verifying the analysis and the effectiveness of the proposed AD.
+The experimental setup is associated with a DS1007 dSPACE system, as shown in Fig. \ref{fig_Setup}.
+The parameters are downscaled to 3kW/200V according to Table \ref{tab_parameter}, unless otherwise specified.

+For comparison, the current-feedback-based AD \cite{Liu2024a} via $2\times10^{-5}s/(3.5\times10^{-3}s+1)$ used for SL-GFM with droop control is also tested as well.
+Although the chosen values satisfy the crossover criteria with enough margins, the results show that they fail to provide sufficient damping to suppress the emergence of nonminimum phase behavior and eliminate high-frequency resonances with droop-I control.
+Regardless of new current sensors, this outcome highlights the significance of the newly identified instability mechanism and the need to explicitly consider the nonminimum phase behavior during AD design to droop-I based SL-GFM systems.
+The key observations are summarized in Table \ref{tab_SettlingTime} for a comparison, where the frequencies listed in the "Stability" column correspond to the dominant frequency components with the largest magnitude obtained via FFT analysis of the measured waveforms.

-Using the parameters in Table \ref{tab_parameter}, simulation results for the DC-link voltage $v_{dc}$, output AP $p$, and output RAP $q$ are shown in Fig. \ref{fig_simulation_kq}.
-Initially, the system has a stable behaviour.
-At $t=5$ s, $k_q$ is increased from 4 to 18 to raise the bandwidth corresponding to the RAP mode from 6 Hz.
+Using the parameters in Table \ref{tab_parameter}, the OL Bode plots of the RAP loops and the experimental results of the DC-link voltage $v_{dc}$, output AP $p$, and output RAP $q$ are compared in Fig. \ref{fig_ExperimentalBode1} and Fig. \ref{fig_Experimental_kq}, respectively.
+Initially, the system operates stably without resonance, as it is minimum phase with a positive gain margin of 21.3 dB around the resonant frequency.
+At $t=2$ s, $k_q$ is increased from 4 to 14 to raise the bandwidth of the RAP mode from 6 Hz.
 It is noted that instability is observed with growing high-frequency oscillations in all three loops.
-Thereafter, the proposed AD is activated at $t=22$ s, where these oscillations are suppressed.
-Fig. \ref{fig_simulation_kq} demonstrates that the instability originates from the LCL resonance rather than low-frequency interactions.
+Fig. \ref{fig_Experimental_kq} demonstrates that the instability originates from the LCL resonance rather than low-frequency interactions.
 Meanwhile, RAP control will influence the resonance stability, where a larger RAP control bandwidth deteriorates stability.
+Although the system still has a positive gain margin of 26.1 dB near the resonant frequency, this does not guarantee stability because the resonance originates from nonminimum phase behavior.
+Once the proposed AD is activated, the system is driven back to minimum phase with a gain margin of 24.7 dB, successfully attenuating the oscillations within 0.5 s.
+In contrast, the droop control-based AD, while capable of slowing down the rate of divergence, fails to effectively suppress the high-frequency oscillations.
+As shown in Table \ref{tab_SettlingTime}, the system remains nonminimum phase, and therefore its positive gain margin of 20.7 dB does not imply resonant stability.
+Meanwhile, Fig.\ref{fig_Experimental_kq}(a) shows the steady-state active and reactive power values remain unchanged before and after the activation of the proposed AD strategy and confirms that it does not affect steady-state power regulation characteristics.